pjay79/pharmacy-parser/README.md

-# CSV Pharmacy Location Parser
+# Pharmacy Parser

-This package was created to help convert data from a spreadsheet into an array of objects.This data is used specifically for data containing pharmacy names.
+This package was created to help convert data containing a list of pharmacies from a spreadsheet (.csv file) into an array of objects.
 This package will require a valid Google API key with unrestricted access to the Geocoding API.
-This is used to obtaint the pharmacy coordinates (lat/lng).
+This is used to obtain the pharmacy coordinates (lat/lng).

 Spreadsheet csv file should have the following columns: